Applying thermal paste is an essential skill for any aspiring PC builder.

 If this is your first time applying thermal paste, you have likely heard numerous terrifying stories about fiery hardware devastation.

 There are two reasons why you might need to apply thermal paste: you have bought a new chip, or you’re replacing your old thermal paste.
-There are several different methods to apply the thermal paste, and they all work pretty well.
+There are several distinct methods to apply the thermal paste, and they all work fairly well.

-Let’s examine how to do this for both the GPU and the CPU.
+Let’s investigate how to do this for both the GPU and the CPU.

 Table of ContentsShow